-Professor Corinne Fowler is an expert in the legacies of colonialism and postcolonialism to literature, heritage and representations of British history.
+Professor Corinne Fowler is an expert in the legacies of colonialism to heritage, literature, and representations of British history.
 Corinne created ‘Colonial Countryside: National Trust Houses Reinterpreted’, a child-led history and writing project funded by Arts Council England and the Heritage Lottery Fund.
-The project involves school children visiting country houses and re-telling the stories of the properties and the people involved in their histories to reflect the evidence and perspectives that are often overlooked.
+The project involves school children visiting country houses and telling the colonial stories of the properties and the people involved in their histories to reflect the evidence and perspectives that are often overlooked.

-Professor Fowler has been seconded to the National Trust to help lay the foundations for new approaches to training, interpretation and programming about country houses’ colonial connections.
+In 2019, Professor Fowler was seconded to the National Trust to help lay the foundations for new approaches to training, interpretation and programming about country houses’ colonial connections.
+As part of this secondment she co-authored the National Trust report on its properties' connections with colonialism.

 Get in touch for media enquiries, expert opinion, interviews, images or video.